 - Your title.
 A short sentence that sets out the goals and/or focus of the report.

 - An executive summary with an overview of the topic, data obtained, and findings or recommendations.

-- A table of contents with links to the different sections.
+- A table of contents with links to the different section headings and sections.